alvarvelazquezdeleonlavarrios/alvarvelazquezdeleonlavarrios/README.md

 - 🍜 Favorite food: tomato soup with pasta.
 - 🐱 Favorite pet: cats.
 - 🎹 Favorite music genre: electronic music (mainly Trance and Synthwave subgenres).
-- 🎨 Recently, I'm learning how to make digital art as hobby.

 <!---
 alvarvelazquezdeleonlavarrios/alvarvelazquezdeleonlavarrios is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.